jarrodmillman/rcsds/labs/lab05.rst

   - Difficult to version control and collaborate on

-  - Most document processing tools are trying to address this issue (e.g. google docs built-in VC and collaboration)
+  - Most document processing tools are trying to address this issue (e.g. google docs built-in VC and sharing)

 WYSIWYM - "What you see is what you mean"
 ----------------------------------------

 The WYSIWYM paradigm inherently separates content from formatting.
-It is implemented by relying on **markup languages**.
+It is implemented by leveraging **markup languages**.
 A markup language allows for generation of content in plain text, while also maintaining a set of special syntax to annotate the content with structural information.
 In this way, the plain-text or "source" files are human-readable and easy to version control.
 To